Yellowman: Career

 In 2018, it was announced that he would be awarded the Order of Distinction (Officer Class) by the Jamaican government.

 Personal life

+Yellowman and his wife Rosie have been together since the beginning of his musical career.
+Together, they have raised multiple children.

+Yellowman is a fan of the NBA and attended some games in the mid-1980s.
+He named one of his sons after Kareem Abdul-Jabbar.

-Foster's daughter Kareema followed him into a career in music.
+Foster's daughter Kareema followed him into a career in music, and has collaborated with her father in live shows and studio productions.

 Philosophy

 He has spoken against violence.
 In the Montreal Mirror in 2005 he said, "Now it's not your entertainment or teaching.
 If you notice the hip hop and dancehall artists today, all they do they sing about drugs, clothes, car, house—when they can't get it, they start get violent.
 I know what violence is like and what it contain and what it can do.
 I'm glad that the roots is coming back."
 The slackness style with which Yellowman is associated sometimes has homophobic lyrics.
 However, in the same Montreal Mirror article he spoke against it: "Everybody listen to me...
 I don't do songs against gay people, I don't do violent lyric against gay people.
 If you don't like a person or you don't like a thing, you don't talk about it.
 You don't come on stage and say kill them or burn them because everybody have a right to live."